ohyou/twitch-viewer/README.md

 ## How
 The application was developed with Python 2.7.10 using the following libraries (installed using pip):
-- requests
+- pip install requests
+- pip install json
+- pip install livestreamer
+Note that json may be included into your python distributive.
+To test a packages for availability, type thise commands into console:
+- python
-- json
+- import json
+- import requests
-- livestreamer
+- import livestreamer
+If everything's fine, proceed.

-In order to run it, you need two things:
+In order to run the script, you need two things:
 - A twitch channel, which name you pass as an argument to this script.
 For example, if the URL to your page is `twitch.tv/myname`, you should pass just `myname`
 - A text file with the name `proxylist.txt` in the script's folder.
 Each line of which should have the following structure: `ip:port`.